Infosheet 20 - The Australian system of government

 Selected by the Prime Minister.

-By the Sovereign, as his representative in Australia.
+By the Sovereign, as their representative in Australia.

-Represents the King as head of Executive Government and one of constituent parts of the Parliament.
+Represents the sovereign as head of Executive Government and one of constituent parts of the Parliament.
 In most matters must act as advised by the Federal Executive Council.

 Performs functions of Head of State.
-Normally in all matters acts as advised by the Prime Minister and Ministers.
+Normally acts as advised by the Prime Minister and Ministers.
 Has reserve powers to act independently in emergencies.
 The extent of these and way they should be exercised are not agreed on.

 Prime Minister